sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 **Box method**

-To grab the policy number, the config uses the Box method.
+To grab the policy number, the config uses the [Box method](doc:box).
 This tells SenseML the following:

+  - The anchor is inside a box (`"id": "box"`).

-  - The anchor line is a little more complex than previous examples.
+  - Match on the anchor text "policy number".
+Notice that the anchor line is a little more complex than previous examples.
 We define the match type (`"type": "startsWith"`) as well as the text match  (`"text": "policy number"`).
 Notice you can write a simpler anchor as `"anchor":"policy number"`, or you can expand to complex anchors.
 For more information, see [Anchor object](doc:anchor-object).

-  - The anchor is inside a box (`"id": "box"`).